 Senate Bill 375 also includes provisions for CEQA streamlining for developments that meet a specific set of criteria (per definition in California Public Resources Code Section 21155).
 At a minimum this criteria includes proximity to high quality transit.
 Areas that qualify for streamlining are called "opportunity areas."
-A "Sustainable Communities Opportunity Area" is an area within 1⁄2 mile of an existing or planned "high quality transit corridor" (per definition in California Public Resources Code Section 21155(a)) or "major stop" (per California Public Resources Code Section 21064.3) that has the potential for transit oriented development including mixed use.
-High quality transit is service with headways of 15 minutes or less during peak period or rail service.
+A "Sustainable Communities Opportunity Area" is an area within 1⁄2 mile of an existing or planned "high quality transit corridor" (per definition in California Public Resources Code Section 21155(a)) or "major stop" (per California Public Resources Code Section 21155(a)) or "major stop" (per California Public Resources Code Section 21155(a)) are "major stop" (per California Public Resources Code Section 21155(a)) or "major stop" (per California Public Resources Code Section 21155(a)) are stop of the stop of

-During the past year, AMBAG worked with local jurisdictions to identify Opportunity Areas in the region.
+During the past year, AMBAG worked with local jurisdictions to update Opportunity Areas in the region.
 Opportunity Areas are places in the region with the highest chance for successful sustainable growth in the future; they are generally located where Transit Priority Areas (TPAs) and Economic Development Areas (EDAs) within the AMBAG region overlap.
 This effort also identified Transit Priority Areas as locations that have both supportive land use densities and high quality transit service/connections for each Opportunity Area.
 Opportunity Areas are used to identify a set of potential Transit Priority Projects that supports the SCS.
 The Opportunity Areas maps and descriptions are included in Appendix I.